MicroStrategy/rest-api-docs/docs/common-workflows/manage-base-formula-objects/manage-base-formula-objects.md

 ---
-title: Manage Base Formula Objects
+title: Manage base formula objects
 description: Base formulas are mathematical expressions created using existing facts.
 They can be re-used to build any number of metrics.
 You can use REST API requests to retrieve, create, and update the base formula objects through the Modeling service.
 ---